 Learning & teaching

-This course is delivered via a mixture of lectures, tutorial, practical laboratories and research seminars.
+Taught classes are delivered via a mixture of approaches that may include lectures, online quizzes, tutorials, workshops, and research seminars.

-You'll be assessed via a mixture of written assignments, formal exams, lab-based assessments, poster presentations and team projects.
+You'll be assessed via a mixture of methods that may include assignments, online quizzes, formal exams, practicals, presentations or team projects.

-The final MRes thesis is assessed orally in a viva voce exam.
+The final MRes thesis is typically assessed orally in a viva voce examination.